 One day I took my paddleboard out on the ocean in front of my house.
 I was feeling drained but forced myself to head out, the heavy board banging awkwardly against my leg.
 I set out towards the anchored sailboats, about a mile and a half offshore.
 Once there, I sat down to stretch and breathe.
 Trying to shake off the exhaustion, I moved through some asanas.

 When I looked up, there was a humpback whale and her newborn calf next to my board.
 First, I felt panic.
 My whole body shaking, out of fear, out of awe, these massive creatures dangerously close to me.
 An average female humpback whale weighs 30 tons and is around 50 feet long.

 Satisfied with their inquiry, the whales drifted casually away, leaving me alone, bobbing on my board in shock.
 I sat there floating and shaking for almost 20 minutes.
-Eventually I could stand and paddle again.
+Eventually, I could stand and paddle again.
 When I stood up, I felt renewed.
-The mother and calf visit was more than conciendence.
+The mother and calf visit was more than coincidence.
 It helped me comprehend how little control we actually have over events in our lives.
 The encounter made me feel powerless and gave me strength at the same time.
-There is power in letting go, in trusting life’s journey.
+There is power in letting go, of trusting life’s journey.

 Once I moved back to Richmond with my new husband and baby, I knew I wanted to help others that experience suicide loss.
 I didn’t want suffering people being turned away when they so desperately need help.
 In 2014, I went through facilitator training with the American Foundation for Suicide Prevention in DC.